moradisaed/TGCM/README.md

 ### Running the Code

 1. Clone or download this repository.
-2. Place your test images in the `./data/` folder (some example images are already provided).
+2. Place your test images in the `./data/` folder.
 3. Open MATLAB and navigate to the project folder.
 4. Run the main script: